-The Office of Financial Aid and Scholarship Programs is here to assist you and make the financial aid process as easy as possible.
-Please do not hesitate to contact us with any questions or concerns.
+The Office of Financial Aid and Scholarship Programs works for you.
+Our goal is to make the financial aid process as simple and transparent as possible, so please share your questions and concerns with us.

 If you’re applying for financial aid, review the required applications and due dates.
 In order to be considered for aid, you must file all of your application materials by the specified dates.

 During the 2019-20 academic year, approximately 80 percent of Syracuse University students received some form of financial support totaling more than $414 million.
 The single largest form of financial aid was more than $295 million awarded to students in the form of Syracuse University grants and scholarships.